jlcarr/LeetCode/README.md

 - **Memory**: 77.7 MB
 - **Solution**: Used a Trie, iterating over keys for wildcards.

+### Problem 212
+- **Name**: Word Search II
+- **Runtime**: 1646 ms
+- **Memory**: 14.4 MB
+- **Solution**: First filtered all words to check their multi-set of letters was a subset of those on the board with Python's Counter.
+Next constructed a trie out of the words.
+Then iterate over starting points on the board, performing DFS keeping track of indices already searched.
+Go down the trie as we go down the DFS, checking our solution is still a candidate.
+When a solution is found, remove it from the trie, using the natural recursion of the DFS.

 ### Problem 213
 - **Name**: House Robber II
 - **Runtime**: 56 ms